openfaas/openfaas.github.io/_posts/2024-05-17-built-in-function-authentication.md

 Save the result as token.txt.

-## Perform a token exchange for an Function Token
+## Perform a token exchange for a Function Token

 There are two types of token exchange supported in OpenFaaS for Enterprises: